GenomicaMicrob/mg_classifier/README.md

 `$ ./mg_classifier.ver1.4.sh file1.fasta file2.fna`

 Afterwards, it will present a menu where you can select a database to use.
-Since it is super fast, you probably don´t need to close the terminal, but i case you do, it will continue working as long as you do NOT cancel the process with `Crtl Z`.
+Since it is super fast, you probably don't need to close the terminal, but i case you do, it will continue working as long as you do NOT cancel the process with `Crtl Z`.
 So, if you want to exit but leave it running, just close the terminal window.

 ### Output
 mg_classifier will produce four files: